ram-polisetti/DataEngineering/Week1/IntroToDocker/Readme.md

  ### Another  Example
  - docker run -it --entrypoint=bash python:3.9
     - --entrypoint -> what exactly is executed first when we run the container
+      - it lets you install packages or libraries inside the container
+      - just enter python in the terminal after installing the packages